MicroEJ/docs/VEEPortingGuide/gnss.rst

 The MicroEJ Application manages the GNSS engine using GnssManager abstraction.
-The GNSS implementation made for each MicroEJ Platform is responsible for surfacing the native File System specific behavior.
+The GNSS implementation made for each MicroEJ VEE Port is responsible for surfacing the native GNSS specific behavior.

 GNSS Mock